jose-elias-alvarez/buftabline.nvim/README.md

 I've covered most of the code with tests written with [plenary.nvim](https://github.com/nvim-lua/plenary.nvim)'s test harness.
-Running `./test.sh` from the plugin's root directory will run the test suite and exit with a relevant exit code.
+Running `make test` from the plugin's root directory will run the test suite and exit with a relevant exit code.

 ## Inspiration